About

 Biostatistician by day, maker and martial artist by night.

 Beyond the world of clinical trial design and complex datasets, I’ve always been drawn to the intersection of logic and creativity.
-Whether I’m building a web app or designing a physical object, I find a particular joy in the mathematical side of art—taking a technical tool and using it to bring a precise, aesthetic vision to life.
+Whether I’m building a web app or designing a physical object, I find a particular joy in the mathematical side of art.
+It is incredibly satisfying to take a technical tool and use it to bring a precise, aesthetic vision to life.

 My creative work often centers on these types of structured patterns.
 One of my favorite ongoing projects is a series of laser-cut tessellations featuring tiled geckos, where the challenge lies in the perfect fit of every geometric curve.
 I love the process of moving from a digital design to a tactile object, using tools like programmable laser cutters and computerized embroidery to bridge the gap between code and craft.